Testimonies of the Day (Yes, they all came the same day!)

 Tip: I doubled the sauce ingredients and put my sliced cabbage “pasta” in a slow cooker with 1/2 the sauce and cooked on low for 4 hours until the cabbage was soft “pasta.”

-- 1 tsp coconut aminos or organic Tamari sauce (soy sauce)
+- 1 teaspoon coconut aminos or organic Tamari sauce (gluten free soy sauce)

 - To make the sauce, in a small bowl, combine the ingredients in a bowl and whisk until smooth.
 Please note that this sauce will separate if it sits too long or cools.
 To combine it again, gently warm and whisk until well mixed.